Adi Badri, Haryana: Revival status

+To revive the river, the Revenue department had acquired 1,900 acre of land from the farmers on the 12 km paleochannel of the river, which were cleared of encroachment.
+A 55 km long channel from Adi Badri to Uncha Chandna (up to west of Yamuna Nagar) was dug up and revived under MNREGA.
+Downstream 153 km channel from Uncha Chandna to Kaithal is already unhindered.
+The one of the paleochannel of the now-lost scared Sarasvati River, which is also the paleochannel of later-era partially-lost Ghaggar River in Rajasthan, downstream of Haryana, is now occupied by the Indira Gandhi Canal also known as the Saraswati Rupa Rajasthan Canal.

+Pilgrimage sites, ghats, and tourist facilities will be developed along the channel to be revived.
 In 2021, Haryana Sarasvati Heritage Development Board initiated projects to develop 5 river fronts on the rejuvenated Sarasvati river at Pipli, Pehowa, Bilaspur, Dosarka (on Panchkula-Yamunanagar NH-344 near Sirsgarh) and the Theh Polar (near Sarasvati-Sindhu Civilisation archaeological site on Kaithal-Guhla SH-11).
 Pipli riverfront will be on the pattern Sabarmati Riverfront.
 Adi Badri is one of the important tirtha in the 48 kos parikrama of Kurukshetra.

 Related revival activities

 Research nodal agency and research committee

 The UGC has granted several crore research grant in 2018 to the Centre of excellence for research on Saraswati river at Kurukshetra University.
 It is Haryana's designated nodal agency for research on Saraswati river.
 A research fellowship program for the scientific research on Saraswati is established at the university.
-In 2016, Haryana government constituted a committee of scientists initially for a duration of two 2 years (2016-2018) to conduct the scientific studies.
-Another interstate co-ordination committee will be formed with Himachal, Uttrakhanda, Haryana, Punjab, Rajasthan and Gujrat states that fall in the paleochannel of Saraswati.
+In 2016, Haryana government constituted a committee of scientists initially for a duration of two 2 years (2016–2018) to conduct the scientific studies.
+Another interstate co-ordination committee will be formed with Himachal, Uttarakhand, Haryana, Punjab, Rajasthan and Gujarat states that fall in the paleochannel of Saraswati.